Ailrk-sArchives/trash/linux/linux/README.md

 ## Linux system programming

-Most parts of linux programming are around how to utilize system calls provided by the linux kernal.
-It's like the unix provides all the IO facilities, and C is just another layer built on top of kernal for easy access.
+Most parts of linux programming are around how to utilize system calls provided by the linux kernel.
+It's like the unix provides all the IO facilities, and C is just another layer built on top of kernel for easy access.

 C stand library is small with a purpose.
 The standard doesn't say anything about thread, read file and write file, etc. All we have with pure C is some facilities in stdio.h.
 We have `stdin`, `stdout`, `stderr`, and a File type `FILE`.